 Seneca is the first college to offer this four-year specialized degree program in the growing field of community mental health.
 Students will study a range of essential topics to gain foundational knowledge in theoretical interventions and social determinants by focusing on health science, psychology and social work from both a practical and theoretical standpoint.

 The World Health Organization has established there is an overwhelming worldwide human resource shortage in community mental health.
 One-fifth of Canadians will personally experience mental illness in their lifetime and in Ontario one in five children and youth under the age of 17 has a mental health challenge.
 Mental health problems are predicted to increase by over 50% internationally by the year 2020.

-As a graduate of a Social Service Workers or Child and Youth Care program from a college in Ontario with a GPA of 3.0 or higher, you are eligible to pursue Seneca’s Honours Bachelor of Community Mental Health program.
-This unique pathway allows you to earn a degree within two years (4 semesters plus a work-term) after completion of a summer bridging stream.
+This unique pathway allows you to earn a degree within two years (four semesters plus a work-term) after completion of a summer bridging stream.

 Throughout this program you will develop the following skills:

 Professional expertise in order to assess community needs, plan, educate and administer recovery-oriented support services